maxcrees/tbl.typ/README.typ

 - Nothing special needs to be done to use equations within table entries, though #link-label(`N`)[numerically-aligned columns] may behave unexpectedly until the `delim` option is implemented.

+- The #link-label(`.T&`) command may increase the total number of columns in the table arbitrarily.
+The parts of the table that did not specify these new columns will have the columns added as empty left-aligned cells on the right-hand side of the table.
+This ensures that the shape of the overall table is always rectangular and is consistent with #link(<inferred-columns>)[inferred column specifications] within a given set of format specifications.

 - An empty entry in the table data must be given even if the cell is spanned or contains a horizontal line.